 Brandeis IBS offers students numerous opportunities to take part in internships during their time at the school.
 Academic credit can be earned for internships as long as the work is related to your degree, and you sign up for credit prior to starting the internship.
-No tuition is charged for summer internships for full-time students.
+No tuition is charged for summer internships for full-time students and internship awards are available for qualified applicants.

 See below for highlights of past internships, and be sure to visit CareerFOCUS for the latest updates on jobs and internships.